-Better Proposals makes it extremely easy to create a proposal and even guides you through the entire process, showing you what you should consider including every step of the way to ensure your proposal has all the information that it could possibly need.
+Better Proposals makes it extremely easy to create a proposal, and even guides you through the entire process, showing you what you should consider including every step of the way.
+This helps to ensure that your proposal has all the information that it could possibly need.
 From just $15 per month, you can send out perfectly crafted proposals, support digital signatures, and use payment integrations to get paid more quickly.

-Getting paid for the work that you do is one of the most important parts of the entire process because, after all, you want to be able to continue working with clients and put food on the table. 🌮
+Getting paid for the work that you do is one of the most important parts of the entire process because, after all, you want to be able to continue working with clients – not mention being able to put food on the table! ?

 Personally, this is my least favorite part of running a business.
-Not getting paid – I love that part – but the actual organization of everything and keeping track of expenses, which is why the first thing I did after incorporating was hiring an accounting firm that would be able to lift this weight off of my shoulders.
+Getting paid – I love that part – but the actual organization of everything and keeping track of expenses, which is why the first thing I did after incorporating was to hire an accounting firm that would be able to lift this weight off of my shoulders.

-As a web designer, a premium managed WordPress host like Kinsta is a must-have.
+As a web designer, a premium managed WordPress host like Rocket.net is a must-have.

-We actually use Kinsta to the website you’re currently reading this on.
-Yes, you read that right – WP FeedBack trusts and relies on Kinsta’s managed WordPress hosting!
-And if that’s not enough of an endorsement, I don’t know what is. 😄
+We actually use Rocket.net to host the website that you’re currently reading this on.
+Yes, you read that right – Atarim trusts and relies on Rocket.net’s managed WordPress hosting!
+And if that’s not enough of an endorsement, I don’t know what is. ?